-The newly proposed buildings shown in the Adaptive Reuse Plan including Cabins, Gate house, Central Administration, Garden Hotel, Garden Hall (event space), etc. will be served by 1", 2", and 3" DR-9 HDPE water service lines.
+It is anticipated that the newly proposed buildings shown in the Adaptive Reuse Plan including Cabins, Gate house, Central Administration, Garden Hotel, Garden Hall (event space), etc. will be served by 1", 2", and 3" DR-9 HDPE water service lines.
+These new water lines will be pressurized by a constant pressure type dual booster pumps sized for the appropriate demands.